Learning Clique Forests: Methodology

 When we perform a clique expansion and introduce a new clique $\tilde{c}$ and a new separator $\tilde{s}$ the corresponding gain in score is:

 Instead, when a clique is expanded ($\tilde{c} = c \cup v$) the corresponding gain in score can be expressed as:

 Note that this can be interpreted as an increase in likelihood or as a decrease in \emph{entropy}.
-In this case beside the asymptotic tests of the log-likelihood ratio, there are also several small sample tests that work in the ``big data'' cases where $p \gg n$ (with $n$ the number of realizations of $\mathbf{X}$).
+In this case beside the asymptotic tests of the log-likelihood ratio, there are also several small sample tests that work in the ``big data'' cases where $p \gg n$ (with $n$ the number of data observations for $\mathbf{X}$).

 It is possible to apply a significance test to the gain expressed in Equations \ref{equation:delta:l1:gaussian} and \ref{equation:delta:l2:gaussian} by using a variant of the likelihood ratio test \citep[Par.
 7.1]{rencher2003methods}.
-Indeed, if we have two alternative covariance matrices called for instance $\Sigma_1$ and $\Sigma_0$ it is possible to test whether they are significantly different by using the following statistics:
+Indeed, if we have two alternative covariance matrices called for instance $\hat \Sigma_1$ and $\hat \Sigma_0$ it is possible to test whether they are significantly different by using the following statistics:

-Where $\nu$ is the number of degrees of freedom of the matrix $\Sigma_1$ (and it is equal to the length of the time series $n$ for our purposes).
-It is also possible to apply a small sample correction to the statistics $u$, see \citet[Eq.
-7.2]{rencher2003methods} for the details.
-If the two matrices are nested then $u$ is $\chi^2$ distributed with the degrees of freedom equal to the difference of the number of non zero parameters in the two matrices.
+Where $\nu$ is, in the case of un-pooled data, the number of observation in the time series minus one\footnote{It is also possible to apply a small sample correction to the statistics $u$, see \citet[Eq.
+7.2]{rencher2003methods} for the details.}, $(n-1)$.

+In general $u$ is $\chi^2$ distributed with the number of degrees of freedom equal to $\frac{1}{2} p(p+1)$, with $p$ the dimension of the matrix.
+However, if the two matrices are nested, the number of degrees of freedom is the number of additional parameters in the nested model, with respect to the external model.
+In the case of the clique expansion operator the degrees of freedom are therefore $p-1$.